adikabintang/kolor-di-dinding/networking/bgp.md

    1. OPEN
    2. NOTIFICATION
    3. KEEPALIVE
-   4. UPDATE: contains route modifications, additions, withdrawals of prefixes (prefix = Network Layer Reachability Information (NLRI)).
+   4. UPDATE: contains route modifications, additions, withdrawals of prefixes (advertised route prefix = Network Layer Reachability Information (NLRI)).
 Attributes are sent here.
+See BGP update message format on [tcpipguide.com](http://www.tcpipguide.com/free/t_BGPRouteInformationExchangeUpdateMessages-2.htm).
 3. A route is made of:
    1. destination
    2. AS path
-   3. Attributes: BGP selects the best path based on attributes.
+   3. Attributes: BGP advertisement contains "post-it" notes, which we refer to as BGP attributes.
+BGP selects the best path based on attributes.
 More on this later.
-      1. Well-known attribute:
+      1. Well-known attributes:
          1. NEXT_HOP, ORIGIN, AS-PATH
-      2. Well-known discretionary:
+      2. Well-known discretionary attributes:
          1. LOCAL_PREF: used inside an AS to select the best AS path
-      3. Optional transitive: AGGREGATOR
+      3. Optional transitive attribute: AGGREGATOR
-      4. Optional nontransitive: WEIGHT
+      4. Optional nontransitive attribute: WEIGHT
 4. BGP routers keep the BGP information (routes + attributes) in a data structure named Routing Information Base (RIB).
    1. Adj-RIBs-In: store the BGP routing information received from peers
    2. Local RIB: after applying policies and decision process, the routing information is kept here